sean-campbelltech/Tax-Calculator/README.md

 docker network create --attachable -d bridge taxCalculatorNet
 ```

-Then run the following command to list all you Docker networks
+Then run the following command to list all you Docker networks to see if the newly created taxCalculatorNet network has been created.

 ```
 docker network ls